Map of latin american dreams cropped

-The film is somehow reminiscent of Juliano Ribeiro's and Wim Wenders' touching The Salt of the Earth (2014) in its expressive use of beautiful black and white photographs.
-As well as being an eminent photographer, Weber proves to be an impressive interviewer and conversation partner.
-This lets us really get under the skin with a number of people who feel betrayed by their home countries.
+The film is reminiscent of Juliano Ribeiro's and Wim Wenders' touching The Salt of the Earth (2014) in its expressive use of beautiful black-and-white photographs.
+As well as being an eminent photographer, Weber is an impressive interviewer and conversation partner.
+This lets us really get under the skin with several people who feel betrayed by their home countries.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.